Back to Blog

 Best for: Large Australian enterprises that need Microsoft AI at scale as part of a broader Microsoft platform transformation program.

 Avanade is the Accenture/Microsoft joint venture and the largest dedicated Microsoft partner globally.
-They have offices in Sydney, Melbourne, and Brisbane, with large teams serving Australia's biggest enterprises.
+They have offices in Sydney, Melbourne, and Brisbane, with sizeable teams serving Australia's biggest enterprises.

 What they do well:

-- Largest dedicated Microsoft partner: More Microsoft-focused consultants than any other firm in Australia, with deep specialisation across the full Microsoft stack
+• Largest dedicated Microsoft partner: More Microsoft-focused consultants than any other firm in Australia, with deep specialisation across the entire Microsoft stack

-- Microsoft product alignment: Early access to Microsoft AI features, direct connections to product teams, and deep understanding of Microsoft's AI roadmap
+• Microsoft product alignment: Early access to Microsoft AI features, direct connections to product teams, and thorough understanding of Microsoft's AI roadmap

 Who it's best for: ASX 100 companies running enterprise-wide Microsoft AI programs that need the largest dedicated Microsoft partner for scale and breadth.

-Considerations: Avanade's model is built for large enterprise engagements.
+Considerations: Avanade's model is designed for large enterprise engagements.
 The pricing and overhead reflect that.
-For focused AI projects, fast prototyping, or mid-market businesses, a specialist AI partner delivers more per dollar.
+For focused AI projects, rapid prototyping, or mid-market businesses, a specialist AI partner delivers more per dollar.

 3. Accenture